-View waste collections for charitable and commercial purposes
+View waste collections for non-profit and commercial purposes

-Anyone who does not, correctly or does not notify a non-profit or commercial collection in time shall commit an administrative offence.
+Anyone who does not report a non-profit or commercial collection, not correctly or not in time, commits an administrative offense.
 This can be punished with a fine of up to 10,000 euros.

 Responsible for the content

-Ministry of Environment, Energy, Food and Forestry Rhineland-Palatinate
+Ministry of the Environment, Energy, Food and Forestry Rhineland-Palatinate

 Last update or date of publication